INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 12.2.1 Personal illness, injury, or incapacity of the employee to perform his/her duties.

-12.4 Duty Related Disability for LEOFF II employees qualifying for supplemental disability leave pursuant to RCW 41.04.500 - .550, shall be granted adequate on-duty injury sick leave to provide the full benefits provided by such RCW sections for up to six (6) months for each new and separate duty related disability.
+12.5 Duty Related Disability for LEOFF II employees, injured workers qualifying for supplemental disability leave pursuant to RCW 41.04.500 - .550, shall be granted adequate on-duty injury sick leave to provide the full benefits provided by such RCW sections for up to six (6) months for each new and separate duty related disability.

-12.5 Notification When Unable to Report - An employee must notify the Command Officer as soon as possible prior to the beginning of a shift if they are not able to report for duty due to reasons listed in Section 12.2, 12.3, and 12.4.
+12.7 Notification When Unable to Report.
+An employee must notify the Command Officer as soon as possible prior to the beginning of a shift if they are not able to report for duty due to absence reasons listed in Section 12.2, 12.3, and 12.4 which may be a protected absence with confidential information.

-12.7 Transferring Vacation Leave - Employees shall have the ability to transfer vacation leave from their accrued vacation to another employee’s sick leave bank by the agreement of the City and both employees.
-The level of sickness, injury, or other infirmary must be of a life-threatening nature, and the donating employee must maintain a minimum of 48 hours of accrued vacation.
+12.9 Transferring Vacation Leave.
+Employees shall have the ability to transfer vacation leave from their accrued vacation to another employee’s sick balance by the agreement of the City and both employees.
+The donating employee must maintain a minimum of 48 hours of accrued vacation.
 When a transfer occurs between two different shift types, a conversion shall be made to convert the number of hours to the same basis as the accrual rate of the receiving employee.

 After 5 years of service ---- 10% of accumulated sick leave